-Come when you are able!
+Come when you can!
 You’ll get the most out of meetings if you arrive at the start, but you’re welcome to join us at any time.

 Do I need to attend every meeting?

-What happens at Nexus, Umbrella, and WAGLY meetings?
+What happens at Nexus, Prism, and Umbrella meetings?

 It depends on the week, but we like to include activities that are fun and educational.
-Some examples might include: yoga; guest presentations; movies; karaoke; discussion groups; and arts and crafts.
+Some examples might include: mindfulness practices; guest presentations; movies; karaoke; discussion groups; and arts and crafts.
 We always provide snacks, time for everyone to introduce themselves, and ice-breakers.

 What about confidentiality?

-When you arrive at your first Nexus, Umbrella, or WAGLY meeting, we will ask for your contact information so that we may keep in touch about events, unexpected weather cancellations, etc. You are always able to tell us if there is a way you prefer that we -not- contact you.
+When you arrive at your first meeting, we’ll ask for your contact information to keep in touch about events, unexpected weather cancellations, etc. You can always tell us if there is a way you prefer that we -not- contact you.
 (For example, you can ask us not to send you snail mail or call your home phone.)
 We do ask that all youth participants provide contact information for an adult we can reach in case of an emergency.
 Which adult you choose is up to you.
 We do not share your private information with anyone without your permission.
 Of course, if you are a danger to yourself or others, we will do whatever is necessary for protection and safety.